spiegelgraphics/svelte-action-templates/README.md

 ### [slidable](./slidable.js)

-Make an HTML element slidable along horizontal or vertical axis.
+Make an HTML element slidable using pointer position.
 `slidable` fires the events `slidestart`, `slide` and `slideend`, delivering information about the current pointer position (x, y, dx, dy, left, top).
 Set new x- or y-position within the event handler.
 Also control the limitation of the sliding zone here.